 A growing body of evidence indicates those in the B.C. construction industry are being disproportionately affected by the opioid epidemic.
 In response, Construction Industry Rehabilitation Plan (CIRP) has partnered with IUOE 115, LiUNA 1611, Finishing Trades Institute of BC, BC Building Trades, and CLR to launch the “A Kit in Every Hand” (AKIEH) initiative.
-As a registered Take Home Naloxone site, CIRP is able to provide take-home naloxone kits at no cost to employers.
+As a registered Take Home Naloxone site, CIRP is able to provide take-home naloxone kits at no cost.
 In addition to saving lives by enabling everyone in the B.C. construction industry to respond to overdoses, this project aims to:

 - promote safe practices for substance users;

 - reduce the stigma associated with harm reduction strategies;

 - provide education and training on the use of naloxone kits;